 Color Themes record a snapshot of all the color and formatting information, and extends it to apply to dictionary views.
 Changing themes is as simple as choosing one from the Color Themes submenu of the View menu.

-Default Dark Mode
+, Default Dark

-Script Debugger 8 has four built-in themes: Default Light, Default Dark, Fixed Width Light, and Fixed Width Dark.
-The first time you run it, a custom theme, called My Snapshot, will be created, based on your existing settings and defaults.
+, will be created, based on your existing settings and defaults.
 The built-in themes cannot be edited, but you can duplicate them to create new, editable custom themes.
-And of course the My Snapshot theme can be modified, duplicated and renamed.
+And of course the My Snapshot

 To create or modify a theme, go to Preferences and choose the Fonts & Colors panel.
 At the top you will see a new menu, labelled Active Theme.
 This lists all available themes, the same as the Color Themes submenu in the View menu.
 The four built-in themes are at the top, followed by any themes you have created.
 If you choose one of the built-in themes, editing of formats and colors will be disabled; otherwise you can change any of the settings to suit.